 Taking the decision to use childcare for your little one is not an easy one to make!
 But be reassured, everybody will be fine!
 Already you have secured a place or find the child minder of your dream, and that is not so easy task.
 Well Done You!

 Being well prepared will also help alleviate some of the worries.
-Your child minder or nursery key carer will give you some information but here is our general guide on what you should bring when starting childcare.
+Your child minder or nursery key carer will give you some information but here is our general guide on what you should bring when starting daycare.

 What you should bring:

 Each nursery will have their requirements and suggestions but here is a general list of what is usually required.